 Magical, Remarkable, Phenomenal, Smooth, Heartwarming, Bold, Inspiring, Riveting, Exciting, Thrilling, Blissful, Privileged, Intriguing, Enhanced, Charming, Handpicked, Distinctive, Calm, Comfort, Vibrant, Blend, Harmony ...

 (insider tip: I often grab words or phrases from luxury villa rental sites.)

 In the late-80s British Airways was struggling with perceptions of quality.

-Instead of addressing the quality concerns head-on, they decided to use high-grade classical music in all their ads.
+Instead of addressing the quality concerns head-on, they decided to use high-fidelity classical music in all their ads.

 *adapted from "Sway: The Irresistible Pull of Irrational Forces" by Ori & Rom Brafman & "The Choice Factory" by Richard Shotton